Getting Started with sort and uniq: Sorting Data and Removing Duplicates

 Lina: Oh, now apple and banana appear only once each.

-Linny-senpai: Yes. -u stands for unique.
-It sorts and strips duplicates in a single command.
-When you just want "the unique values, sorted," this one option does it all.
+Linny-senpai: When you just want the unique values in order, this one option does it all.

 In real work, "give me the unique values" is one of the most common requests. sort -u is the shortcut.